fizzed/rocker/README.md

 you also cut out 90MB of memory copies and 90MB of UTF-8 String->byte conversions.
 A pretty useful optimization.

+## No reflection

+Everything is compiled by your project's compiler along with your other Java source code.
+Any dynamic code in your template is ultimately converted into standard Java and compiled.
+No reflection used.

 ## Hot-reloading?

 Almost all template engines for Java attempt to make development easier by